tencentyun/intlcloud-documents/product_new/计算产品中心/无服务器云函数/操作指南/版本管理/使用版本_intl.md

 The version feature is mainly used to fix the function configuration and code and avoid the impact of development, debugging and testing on the business.
-After [releasing a function version](https://cloud.tencent.com/document/product/583/15371), you can use the version by calling the function of the specified version.
+After [releasing a function version](https://intl.cloud.tencent.com/document/product/583/15371), you can use the version by calling the function of the specified version.
->?
-The $LATEST version is used for code development and testing.
+>The $LATEST version is used for code development and testing.

 ### Version Triggers